 In most cases, cloud migration fails due to the reasons outlined above.
 All of them, however, can be summed up as one large issue – lack of a realistic cloud migration strategy in the first place.

-This post has outlined some general points to include and pay special attention to.
-Our next post in this series will teach you exactly how to bring your cloud migration strategy to life successfully.
+Read our next post in this series to learn how to bring your cloud migration strategy to life successfully.